 - As per recommendations did not book any accommodations in advance.
 Hope that will not be a problem.

-- Hope will not face any tire problems.
+- I hope we will not face any tire problems.

 11 Days Itinerary for Ladakh